Anti-Harassment Policy (Including Discriminatory and Sexual Harassment, Sexual Misconduct, Assault, Stalking and Relationship Violence)

-H. Notifications - When a determination is reached regarding findings and sanctions, the appropriate administrator identified above will provide both complainant and respondent with written notice of the same within five (5) business days.
-The notice will also include information regarding the parties’ right to appeal.
+H. Notifications - When a determination is reached regarding findings and/or sanctions, the appropriate Decision Maker will provide both complainant and respondent with concurrent written notice of the same within seven (7) days of the decision through email.

 A. The investigatory process, as outlined in the policy was not followed, and the failure to do so significantly and adversely impacted the outcome of the investigation;

 The procedure governing the consideration of appeals include the following:

 - If the committee determines that an appeal should be granted, it should make every effort to return the appeal to the original administrator for reconsideration (remand) where appropriate.
-In such cases, the decision made on remand by the original administrator is not appealable.
+In such cases, the decision made on remand by the original administrator is not appealable;

 - Appeals are not an opportunity for the appeals committee to substitute their judgment for that of the original administrator merely because they disagree with his/her findings and/or sanctions.
-Instead, they are to be deferential making changes only where there is clear error or compelling justification;
+Instead, they are to be deferential making changes only where there is clear error or compelling justification.